tgi-io/tgi-core/README.md

 Later
 -----
+- REPLInterface - handle presentation (WIP)
+    - view shows and leaves
+    - edit edits
+    - if commands present then waits for commands ?
+    - **OR** execute waits ?
+- app.dispatch(request,response) ... response is not used review design
 - Presentation use model property & modelConstructor method or get rid of
 - Review models for completeness esp.
 Workspace and Session
 - Interface.notify needs review